 Transportation systems used in modern cities are growing very fast.
-Some of the largest cities in the world, like Singapore and New York, show us the future where metro and trams are the norm.
+Some of the largest cities in the world, like Singapore and New York, show us the future where metro and trams are the norms.
 They are also more comfortable and easier to use than personal cars ‒ even more ecological.

-The official Hong Kong transport info app, HKeMobility, helps commuters plan their journeys and features information ranging from arrival times for buses and availability of parking spaces, to the best routes for the visually impaired.
-The app is a combination of the Transport Department’s existing mobile platforms, HKeTransport, HKeRouting and eTraffic News.
+The official Hong Kong transport info app, HKeMobility, helps commuters plan their journeys and features information ranging from arrival times for buses and availability of parking spaces to the best routes for the visually impaired.
+The app is a combination of the Transport Department’s existing mobile platforms, HKeTransport, HKeRouting, and eTraffic News.
 Real-time information about availability at nearly 220 parking lots – more than 10 percent of the total number of lots in Hong Kong – has been included.
 Walking routes covering all districts will be available within two or three years.

 In the US, Cubic Transportation Systems, a company that’s working with the Chicago Transit Authority, as well as Transport for London and the Metropolitan Transit Authority of New York, has developed an app.
 The app, which will roll out soon in Chicago–as well as Boston, Los Angeles, and New York City, provides users with a mobile version of every local transit operator’s ticketing service.
 A passenger can enter their current location and immediately view a snapshot of all the available transit options that are within range.
 For local bus and subway systems, which often use swipe cards and turnstiles to collect payments, the app, named Cubic Mobile for Travelers, operates as a mobile ticketing kiosk.
 Users can purchase one-time transit passes or load their multi-use passes by saving their credit card info on the app or connecting with existing mobile payment options like Apple Pay.